USEPA/spsurvey/README.md

 ```

 ## Example
 An overview of the spsurvey package is provided in the users guide that is included with the package.
-The documentation includes a number of vignettes for the design and analysis of survey designs for point (finite), linear, and areal spatial features.
+The documentation includes a number of vignettes for the design and analysis of survey designs for point (finite), linear and area (polygons) spatial features.
+Vignettes are also available for typical survey analyses.

 ## Citation
 ```r